harshk106/BMI-Calculator/README.md

-# ExpressJs
+# BMI Calculator
-Basic projects to get started with Express.js
+A Basic project to get started with Express.js.